majaalin/lingon/README.md

 # Lingon

-## Techniques

-The site was built using React Native, Expo and Firebase.
+A nice period tracker built using React Native, Expo and Firebase.
+The user can log in anonymously, track its period and add information about symptoms, menstrual flow and sexlife on a daily basis.

 ### Installation